 Who Is Responsible for Slip and Fall Injuries?

 When a Tampa property owner fails to correct unsafe conditions or warn visitors of an existing hazard, they may be responsible for any resulting injuries.
 Subcontractors who maintain and repair the property for the owner may also share liability.
 Florida courts have decided that a landowner’s legal responsibility to an injured person is based on whether the injured person was an invitee, a licensee, or a trespasser.

 - An Invitee: An invitee is a person who the owner expressly or implicitly invited to enter the property.
 The property owner owes an invitee the highest duty of care.
 That means they must take proper precautions to protect invitees from harm and warn them about any hidden dangers.

 - A licensee: A licensee is a person who enters someone else’s property without express permission.
 Florida courts have decided that an owner owes few duties to a licensee.

 - A trespasser: A property owner has no legal duty to prevent injuries to a person who has no legal right to be on their property.
 However, they cannot set a trap or otherwise deliberately cause the trespasser injury.

-What Damages Can I Recover for My Slip and Fall Injuries?
+What Damages Can I Recover for my Tampa Slip and Fall Injuries?

 An injury settlement may include economic, non-economic, and sometimes punitive damages.